KeFungi/SUIMAT_pub/README.md

 [species]_genome_concatenate.fasta: two alleles from mapping variant detection

 ## HDalignments/
-[...]_ali.fasta: MAFFT alignment of the according sequences in HDcontigs/
+[...]_ali.fasta: MAFFT alignment of the according genomes in HDcontigs/
+[...]_MATA_allseq_ali.fasta: MAFFT alignment of locally de novo assembled sequences and mapping variant detection of the according genomes for DrawVarBar_run.R
 HD1-HD2_denovo.fasta: collection of all locally de novo assembled sequences in species which are considered the haplotypes in the genomes
 HD1_aa.fasta: HD1 gene amino acid sequences from locally de novo assembled sequences in species
 HD2_aa.fasta: HD2 gene amino acid sequences from locally de novo assembled sequences in species